dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./images/rancher-ui-devsecops-cluster-success.png)

-Meanwhile, let add few other cluster

-## 5. Provision all-in-one RKE clusters `Cluster1`
+### 5. Provision all-in-one RKE clusters `Cluster1`

-Open browser to navigate to the Rancher URL captured in earlier steps.
-Authenticate by providing your Rancher credentials.
+In the following step, we will add RKE all-in-1 cluster `Cluster1`

-You will now be navigated to Rancher Cluster Management UI.
-Click `Add Cluster` button to create new kubernetes cluster with RKE and existing bare-metal servers or virtual machine `Existing Node` option.
+Navigated to Rancher Cluster Management UI.
+Click `Add Cluster` button to `Create new kubernetes cluster` with RKE and existing bare-metal servers or virtual machine `Existing Node` option.

 ![Rancher UI](./images/rancher-add-cluster-new-cluster-existing-node-Cluster1-pg1-latest.png)

 Enter the cluster name as `cluster1`, Under `Labels & Annotation` field, add Label with key value pair `env` and `dev`.
 Leave the rest of the setting as default and click `Next` button.